SuperDARN/rst/docs/dev/pull_request.md

 ### Writing a PR

 Follow the template to fill out the required sections.
-If there is no template, here is a checklist to ensure you provide all the information:
+If there is no template, please provide the following information:

 - Informative title
 - Description of the changes you made
-- Scope on what people should focus on in their review
+- What people should focus on when testing/reviewing the code
-- How to install the code if there is any changes
+- How to install the code if this has changed
 - Code fragments showing how to test the code and the expected output/plots
 - Any extra details that might be useful during testing